Global Health Security Agenda

 SUMMARY

-The GHSA was first founded in 2014 by the World Health Organization (WHO) and the United States with a 5 year mandate, which was renewed for another five years in 2017.
-In the first phase of GHSA, the focus was on the evaluation of health security capacity, and they found that 70% of countries surveyed were prepared to address a global pandemic (this assessment was prior to the COVID-19 pandemic).
-In the second phase of the GHSA, which is currently ongoing, the focus is on planning and resource mobilization to close gaps and strengthen capacities.
-The GHSA is governed by a Steering Group of 15 rotating GHSA members, whose main tasks are to provide strategic guidance, identify overall GHSA priorities and coordinate among GHSA members.
+The GHSA was first founded in 2014 by the World Health Organization (WHO) and the United States with a five year mandate.
+In the first phase of GHSA, the focus was on the evaluation of health security capacity.
+They found that 70% of countries surveyed were prepared to address a global pandemic (this assessment was prior to the COVID-19 pandemic).